HubbleCommand/HubbleCommand.github.io/_posts/2021-08-15-game-engines.md

 # #5 [Bevy](https://bevyengine.org/)
 A rust-based game engine that is very new and still not released.
 It's simple architecture and ability to use the rust ecosystem means that in the long run it could have a large community.
 While it's still behind in many areas and has a long way to go, I think it could compete with Godot in the indie space.

+There is also the whole Rust vs C++ discussion to be had.

 # #6 [Haxe](https://haxe.org/blog/shirogames-stack/) / [Heaps.io](https://heaps.io/index.html)
 I generally prefer Haxe to GDScript as the class system is much better, and networking seems slightly easier.
 However, there are few included features, with a laclustre UI system and no physics or collision detection.
 You have to create a lot of systems yourself, and for me the point of a game engine is exactly to avoid making basic systems.
+If I wanted to make these systems myself, I would make my own engine / framework.

 # #7 [Unity](https://unity.com/)
 > When I originally wrote this post in 2021, it was certainly against the grain to have considered Unity a "bad engine".
 My reasons at the time, which I still stand by, are still stated below.
 Nowadays, it's more mainstream that Unity is considered a "bad engine", but mostly due to the Runtime fees they had planned to add.
 While the licensing issues have always been a part of Unity, I find that the engine and editor themselves have been going downhill for years.

-Some may find it wierd thet Unity classes so low.
+Some may find it weird thet Unity classes so low.
 Keep in mind, I do think Unity has its place; the trash.

 Anyone with either cursory knowledge or who has tried to publish a game should be well versed in the various issues that plague Unity.
 There are a sleuth of issues that will never be fixed, and a lot of features that are missing.
 The worst thing is that Unity is highly opinionated, but has very little documentation of how opinionated it really is.
 The Gigaya sample was supposed to give a template, but it was cancelled.
 Even Flax has the Arizona framework.
 Even the CMS Concrete5, which has plenty of issues, has gradually addressed them with a fraction of the resources that Unity has.